Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Fuyu-8B: A Multimodal Architecture for AI Agents;** Rohan Bavishi et al
 - **GPT-4V in Wonderland: Large Multimodal Models for Zero-Shot Smartphone GUI Navigation;** An Yan et al
 - **Embodied Multi-Modal Agent trained by an LLM from a Parallel TextWorld;** Yijun Yang et al
+- **STEVE: See and Think: Embodied Agent in Virtual Environment;** Zhonghan Zhao et al

 ## Interaction